xinyadu/xinyadu.github.io/index.md

 <!-- Book a meeting with [<span style="color:blue">me</span>][youcanbookme]!  -->

 <br />
-**Attending ACL 2017 in Vancouver from 7.29 -- 8.5, PM if you are interested in talking :)!**
+**Attending EMNLP 2017 in Copenhagen from Sep.
+7 --- Sep.
+11, PM if you are interested in talking :)!**

 <br />
 <br />